FINALLY, A SUCCESSFUL WAY TO TREAT WARTS!

 The benefits of using Swift® Microwave Verruca Therapy

 No anaesthetic required – Patients report that mild discomfort caused by the treatment only lasts two seconds and dissipates instantly once the treatment is over.
+In some instances it is not uncommon for a patient to feel a hot sharp sensation similar to an injection or sting.
+Microwaves produce dielectric heating and cause rapid temperature elevation in the tissue.
+This temperature sensation will vary from patient to patient and the podiatrist will discuss the intensity before to make the treatment as comfortable as possible.
 Patients can return to normal daily activity after undergoing this pioneering therapy for verrucae.

 Only minimal lesion reduction necessary – Only a light debridement of the verruca is necessary to ensure a clean surface contact with the Swift® applicator.
 With other traditional treatments, heavy debridement is often necessary, which can cause discomfort for the patient.